Benchpress: A Scalable and Versatile Workflow for Benchmarking Structure Learning Algorithms: Benchpress in practice

 \subsection{Binary valued Bayesian network with random parameters and random DAG}

-In this example we study a binary valued Bayesian network, where both the graph \(\graph\) and the parameters \(\param\) are regarded as random variables.
-More specifically, we consider 50 models \(\{(\graph_i,\param_i)\}_{i=1}^{50}\), where each \(\graph_i\) is sampled according to the Erd\H{o}s-Rényi random DAG model using the \randdag\, module (Section~\ref{sec:graph}), where the number of nodes is \(\p=80\), the average number of neighbours (parents) per node is 4 (2) and the maximal number of parents per node is 5.
-The parameters \(\param_i\) are sampled using the \randbn\, module (Section~\ref{sec:parameters}) and restricting the conditional probabilities within the range \([0.1, 0.9]\).
-From each model, we draw two datasets \(\rma_i^{320},\) and \(\rma_i^{640}\) of sizes \(n=320\) and \(n=640\) using the \iid\, module.
+In this example, we study a binary-valued Bayesian network, where both the graph \(\graph\) and the parameters \(\param\) are regarded as random variables.
+More specifically, we consider 100 models \(\{(\graph_i,\param_i)\}_{i=1}^{100}\), where each \(\graph_i\) is sampled according to the Erd\H{o}s-Rényi random DAG model using the \randdag\, module (Appendix~\ref{app:graphs}), where the number of nodes is \(\p=80\), the average number of neighbours (parents) per node is 4 (2) and the maximal number of parents per node is 5.
+The parameters \(\param_i\) are sampled using the \randbn\, module (Appendix~\ref{app:params}) and restricting the conditional probabilities within the range \([0.1, 0.9]\).
+From each model, we draw one dataset \(\rma_i,\) of size \(n=320\) using the \iid\, module.
 The full \proglang{JSON} specification for this study is found in \emph{paper\_er\_bin.json}.

-Figure~\ref{fig:binarybn} shows the ROC curves for the algorithms considered for the discrete data as described above.
-We note that for the smaller number of observations (\(n=320\)), the results are more spread out in terms of FPRp than for the larger data sets (\(n=640\)).
-For the smaller data sets (\(n=320\)), the algorithms standing out in terms of low SHD in combination with low best median FPRp \((< 0.12)\) and higher best median TPR \((>0.5)\), are FGES (\texttt{fges-bdeu}), GFCI (\texttt{gfci-bdeu-chi-square}) and iterative order MCMC (\texttt{omcmc\_itsample-bde}).
-For the case with larger sample size the same algorithms still achieve higher performance, together with iterative search (\texttt{itsearch\_sample-bde}).
+Figure~\ref{fig:binarybn} shows the ROC type curves for the algorithms considered for the data generated as described above.
+The algorithms standing out in terms of low SHD in combination with low best median $FP/P$ \((< 0.12)\) and higher best median $TP/P$ \((>0.5)\) are BOSS (\texttt{boss-bdeu}), GRaSP (\texttt{grasp-bdeu}), FGES (\texttt{fges-bdeu}), followed by iterative order MCMC (\texttt{omcmc-bde}).